-As part of an ongoing series of articles on Pintangle I am drafting out and giving away the pattern for each of the blocks that make up this quilt.
+As part of an ongoing series of articles which include the pattern for each of the blocks that make up this quilt.

 Full details about the I dropped the button box crazy quilt and and links to each pattern are on the CQ details FAQ page

 Gosh it really is wonderful, something of which to be very proud.
 Thank you for sharing all that has gone with the production of this gorgeous piece of work – the blocks and the stitches- I have learnt so much and enjoyed every aspect of your messages.
 Thank you very much.

 Jan (June 11) expressed so well the things I often think.
 Sharon your CQ is wonderful and we are lucking the internet gives us the opportunity to see your wonderful creations and learn from your teachings.